The-Intelligent-One/FGO-Tracker/README.md

 The second part of the initial features, the planner tabs.
 The Long Term Planner might be surprising at first, because it's not just a copy of the L-T sheet in FGO Manager (the regular Planner _is_ basically that though), and instead what I considered "long term" is just maxing out the skills and levels of all of the servants you have.
 What this means is that the LT Planner will always have all of your servants in your roster, with their desired levels all set to max.
 ![image of planner tab](https://i.imgur.com/x95ng6d.png)

 In contrast, the regular Planner tab is where you'll want to add your servants you want to plan with, and see what mats you'll need for the level and skill levels you intend to get for them, as well as how much you'll have of each material after you do those.
+The Priority Planner is literally just a copy of the the regular planner, with its own separate list you can edit, so it can be used for things like making a priority plan.
 ### Adding New Servants
 To add new servants, double click in a cell in the name column (in a valid row) and start typing a servant's name in the textbox that appears.
 Once you see the servant you want in the autocomplete, just click on their name (another weird issue is that not the whole line of the autocomplete menu works, you have to click specifically on the area where the name is), and the row will be filled up with data, all starting at their default level on the roster tab, and at the current level from their roster when adding to the planner tab.
 After that, just edit each value you'd like (level, bond, desired level etc.) and you're done.
 Note: for simplicity, currently the NP damage uses the highest rank NP your servant can have, i.e. it assumes you've done all rank-ups and interludes for them (even if they're level 1).
 ### Removing Servants